Centrelink compensation information for lawyers and compensation payers

 • Youth Allowance

-You need to tell us if the compensation case is wholly or partly in respect of lost earnings or lost capacity to earn resulting from personal injury.
+You need to tell us if it’s wholly or partly in respect of lost earnings or lost capacity to earn resulting from personal injury.
 This includes a disease or condition.

 • lump sum or periodic compensation payments from within Australia or overseas

-• a claim or payment under a scheme of insurance of compensation under Commonwealth, state or territory law
+• a claim or payment under a scheme of insurance or compensation under a Commonwealth, state or territory law, including under a contract entered into under such a scheme

-• settlement of a claim for damages or a claim under such an insurance scheme, with or without admission of liability
+• settlement, with or without admission of liability, of a claim for damages or a claim under such an insurance scheme

 • any other compensation or damages.

-• a personal accident or insurance policy or income replacement insurance policy
+• under a personal accident or insurance policy or income replacement insurance policy

-• a professional negligence claim that includes a component for lost earnings or earning capacity
+• as a result of personal injury arising from a professional negligence claim that includes a component for lost earnings or lost earning capacity

 • statutory criminal injury compensation payments